-To determine emissions from trucks for the proposed industrial uses, the analysis incorporated the SCAQMD recommended truck trip length of 14.2 miles for 2-axle and 3-axle (LHDT1, LHDT2, and MHDT) trucks and 40 miles for 4+-axle (HHDT) trucks and weighting the average trip lengths using traffic trip percentages taken from the Harvill & Water Warehouse Traffic Analysis.
-The trip length function for the warehouse use has been revised 31.45 miles, with an assumption of 100% primary trips for the proposed industrial land uses.
-In order to be consistent with the Harvill & Water Warehouse Traffic Analysis, trucks are broken down by truck type.
-The truck fleet mix is estimated by rationing the trip rates for each truck type based on information provided in the Harvill & Water Warehouse Traffic Analysis.
+To determine emissions from trucks for the proposed industrial uses, the analysis incorporated SCAQMD recommended truck trip length 15.3 miles for 2-axle (LHDT1, LHDT2) trucks, 14.2 miles 3-axle (MHDT) trucks and 40 miles for 4+-axle (HHDT) trucks and weighting the average trip lengths using traffic trip percentages taken from the BCI IV Harvill Industrial Center (PPT220001) Traffic Analysis.
+The trip length function for the general light industrial use (Option A) has been conservatively calculated to 30.18 miles, the warehousing industrial use (Option B) to 30.66 miles and the truck trailer yard to 26.32 miles, with an assumption of 100% primary trips for the proposed industrial land uses.
+This trip length assumption is higher than the CaalEEMod defaults for trucks.
+In order to be consistent with the BCI IV Harvill Industrial Center (PPT220001) Traffic Analysis, trucks are broken down by truck type.
+The truck fleet mix is estimated by rationing the trip rates for each truck type based on information provided in the BCI IV Harvill Industrial Center (PPT220001) Traffic Analysis.
 Heavy trucks are broken down by truck type (or axle type) and are categorized as either Light-Heavy-Duty Trucks (LHDT1 & LHDT2)/2-axle, Medium-Heavy-Duty Trucks (MHDT)/3-axle, and Heavy-Heavy-Duty Trucks (HHDT)/4+-axle.
 To account for emissions generated by trucks, the following fleet mix was utilized in this analysis: